The Cast

 Short-pants

-My oldest daughter is 9-years old, and uses a string of middle names, adopted like an indian brave, to reflect the talents and traits she’s acquired and exhibited over her amazing little life.
-She can recite her full name by heart, and it includes (so far): Mussolini, Malone, Miracle, Movie-Star, Mushroom-cutter, Zucchini-cutter, Butter-cutter, Lumberjack, and Barfly.
+My oldest daughter is (gulp) 17-years old, and used to use a string of middle names, adopted like an indian brave, to reflect the talents and traits she’s acquired and exhibited over her amazing little life.
+She can still recite her full name by heart, and it includes (so far): Mussolini, Malone, Miracle, Movie-Star, Mushroom-cutter, Zucchini-cutter, Butter-cutter, Lumberjack, and Barfly.
 She adds and subtracts names at will.
 Miracle is probably the most apt of all her names, but that’s pretty heavy to carry.
-So instead we call her Short-pants.
+So instead let’s call her Short-pants.

 Buddy-roo